S4ock/movie_recommender/README.md

 # Movie Recommendation System

-This project implements a content-based movie recommendation system.
+I implement a content-based movie recommendation system.
 The system recommends movies similar to a given movie title based on features extracted from movie metadata.

 ## Project Overview

-The recommendation system uses a dataset of movies and their credits to suggest similar movies.
+The recommendation system uses a dataset of movies from kaggle and their credits to suggest similar movies.
 The process involves data preprocessing, feature extraction, and computing similarity scores to generate recommendations.

 ## Dependencies